Since I became interested in English soccer, I have taken to using the term "football supporters" use for their arch-rivals: "The Scum."

 And I'm not even going back to 1967, and the beanball brawl between Jim Lonborg and the late Thad Tillotson.
-Nor to the 1970s, when Dick Drago was a Sox headhunter against the Yankees.
+Nor to the 1970s, when Dick Drago threw at Thurman Munson, hitting him in the head.
 I'm not even going to the late 1980s or early 1990s, when it was Roger Clemens.
 I'm just talking about since 1998, in the Nomar/Pedro/Papi era.
 These are things that, had they occurred outside, on Lansdowne Street, would have been felonious assault.
 Possibly even attempted murder.

 Padilla also said this:

 The problem is he talks about all the wrong things that others have done, but the things he’s done — against the Latinos [on the Rangers] — he doesn’t open his mouth about...
 He once threatened me and said he was going to hit me with a bat, and that’s when we were playing on the same team.
 And then, he also had problems with Frank Francisco...
 But he doesn’t talk about that, does he?
 Then, of course, he goes on and makes those comments about me.

 Those comments about you were true, Vicente.
 Have you got any evidence that Teixeira has a problem with Latinos?
 Or should we just take your word for it?

 As the today's entry in the blog Bleeding Yankee Blue put it, "Damn, reading that NESN interview it seemed like Padilla was upset...almost like he was going to breakdown like a "woman" and cry about it.
 Ironic... isn't it?"